 October 6th: Have lain here in the rain all day sometimes listening to the rich jokes of witty soldiers who are doubly witty when very uncomfortable or very tired, and sometimes dozing an hour away only half protected from the annoying rain drops by my poncho.
 Occasionally a rumor of fighting reaches us but nothing reliable has been received today except that the enemy has been compelled to abandon the railroad as far as Ackworth.
 Allatoona was in our possession yet at five o’clock P.M. and the Gen.commanding signals that he can hold it against any odds a reasonable length of time.
 Men have been very uncomfortable today, still they have had some rare fun chasing rabbits, dogs and each other, alternating this with boring papers unmercifully they have managed to live till night without the blues.

 The soldiers waited for days, prepared for attack, but none came.
 Hood had attacked further away, north of Kennesaw Mountain, and marched up to Allatoona Pass.
 Another interesting anecdote during this Union encampment at Ruff’s Mill involves one of Sherman’s most famous alleged dispatches during the Atlanta Campaign: “Hold the Fort.
 I am coming.”
-Stayed tuned for this post, coming in another week.
+You can read the follow up post here.